 In 1878, Isabella Bird, an English explorer, visited Nikko on her way to the northern Japan.
 She stayed at Kanaya Cottage Inn for twelve days.
 In her travelogue “Unbeaten Tracks in Japan,” she expressed her satisfaction with Nikko, Kanaya Cottage Inn and the service provided to her.

 Kanaya’s house was originally a residence of samurai warriors during the Edo period.
 For its unique architectural characteristics, Kanaya Cottage Inn was called “Samurai House” by its foreign guests.

 In 1893, Zenichiro relocated his business and opened “Kanaya Hotel” on the top of the hill that overlooks the River Daiya.
 It was Japan’s first full-fledged western-style resort hotel and has been in operation at the same place to date.

 While Japan has undergone dramatic changes over the years, Kanaya Hotel has followed in the footsteps of its founder and upheld its tradition with pride.

 Kanaya Hotel History House – with two different historic values

-“Kanaya Samurai House” has been well preserved for over 120 years.
+“Kanaya Samurai House” has been well preserved for over 120 years after it ended

-It was registered as a nationally-designated cultural property in 2014.
+its role as a lodging.
+In 2015, it was registered as a nationally-designated cultural